schollz/find-lf/README.md

 This is a extension of FIND, [the Framework for Internal Navigation and Discovery](https://github.com/schollz/find), which is based on the idea of [Lucius Fox's sonar system *Batman Begins*](http://batman.wikia.com/wiki/Lucius_Fox_(Morgan_Freeman)) that is used to track cellphones.

-The system is based off a network of Raspberry Pis which sniff the WiFi probe requests from WiFi-enabled devices and sends these parcels to a central server which compiles and forwards the fingerprint to the [FIND server](https://github.com/schollz/find) which then uses machine learning to classify the location based on the unique WiFi fingerprints.
+The system uses a network of Raspberry Pis which sniff the WiFi probe requests from WiFi-enabled devices and sends these parcels to a central server which compiles and forwards the fingerprint to the [FIND server](https://github.com/schollz/find) which then uses machine learning to classify the location based on the unique WiFi fingerprints.

 This system does not require being logged into a particular WiFi - it will track *any phone/device with WiFi enabled*!
 This system also does not require installing any apps on a phone.
 Tracking occurs anytime a WiFi chip makes a probe request (which is every minute or so).
 For this to work, it requires a one-time setup to populate the system with known fingerprints of known locations before it can pinpoint locations (see #3 below).